 Now that you’ve been called to the bar and want to begin practice, you likely have questions about insurance and how to apply for it.
-After you have reviewed your options, be sure to also visit the New Lawyer Resources page at practicepro.ca for resources, precedents and checklists to help you take steps to avoid a legal malpractice claim.
+You will receive an email from us with instructions on how to register a few weeks after your call.
+Visit the New Lawyer Resources page at practicepro.ca for resources, precedents and checklists to help you take steps to avoid a legal malpractice claim.

 What is LAWPRO?